 Either a live band or a DJ.
 Sweet jams have to pilot the whole process.

-The energy that comes with different denominations is placed on you as you move your body to the rhythm of the music.
+The energy that comes as different denominations is placed on you as you move your body to the rhythm of the music.
 That’s a sweet feeling and a smooth way to make money while flexing.

 How else would they know you went to a party if you don’t have a bowl, cup, plate, towel, hand fan, etc., that says;